Olivia Wilde's Revenge Dress Moment at the 2022 People's Choice Awards Is a Must-See Look - E! Online

 For the ceremony, Oliva sizzled in a completely see-through outfit by Christian Dior.
 (See all of the red carpet looks here.)

-The lingerie look was plucked straight from the brand's 2023 ready-to-wear collection and featured a plunging neckline with a tiered voluminous skirt and all-over intricate lace detailing.
-She accessorized with a thick black belt with gold hardware, bold smudged eyeliner and effortless loose waves.
+The lingerie look was plucked straight from the brand's 2023 ready-to-wear collection and featured a plunging neckline with a tiered, voluminous skirt and all-over intricate lace detailing.
+She accessorized with a gold hardware-embellished belt, bold smudged eyeliner and effortless loose waves.

-Olivia, whose Don't Worry Darling film is nominated for The Drama Movie of 2022 (read the full list of winners here), seemed to channel Princess Diana, who invented the revenge dress in 1994 after wearing a sexy LBD when estranged husband King Charles III (then a prince) admitted to having an affair.
+Olivia, whose Don't Worry Darling film took home the award for The Drama Movie of 2022 (see the full list of winners here), seemed to channel Princess Diana, who invented the revenge dress in 1994 after wearing a sexy LBD when her estranged husband King Charles III (then a prince) admitted to having an affair.

 Wearing a black-and-white Erdem gown with a mesh overlay and opera-length gloves, she was most certainly the belle of the ball.